m-decoster/glExamples/README.md

 **Compile**: `make additive_lights`
 **Run**: `cd bin; ./19-additive_lights.out`

 This example shows how to do additive blending with a pass for each light.
 This is similar to how the Doom 3 renderer works.
+The advantages of such an approach compared to a simple forward rendering approach are simpler shaders and the possibility to reduce the number of fragments affected by a light using a scissor test.

 [Code](src/examples/19-additive_lights)